Local Fiber Farm Market at the Sheep Shed – Pittstown NJ

 Source: https://www.lancasterfarming.com/news/main_edition/new-jersey-addresses-shortage-of-veterinarians/article_f2d83860-e77c-51a0-8a68-111a86cf6cb9.html

-Featuring a unique and modern design with three solid color sections representing the three regions of New Jersey: North, Central, and South Jersey.
-The gradual transition between color blocks is a playful nod to the fundamental New Jersey debate of where, exactly Central Jersey starts and ends.
+Our unique, modern design features three solid color sections representing the three regions of New Jersey: North, Central, and South Jersey.
+The gradual transition between colors is a playful nod to the fundamental New Jersey debate of where, Central Jersey starts and ends (the Governor finally resolved this Aug.
+24 2023 with legislation S3206).
 The nine lines in the transition represent the nine farms who contributed wool to the project.
-Two versions were woven – the one with a white background is sold out but the one with a grey background is still available (this is my favorite of the two).
+Two versions were woven – one with a white background (sold out) and one with a grey background (my favorite).

 The NJ Fibershed Blanket measures 78″ x 58″ (2m x 1.47 m) and weighs 2.5 lb (1.13 kg).
 The blanket price is $325.
 Purchase in my online shop.